AlinaFahim/Ai266-spring22/Assign 3/readme.md

 1. ALINA FAHIM IBRAHIM:

     I can faced problem in the data cleaning sets beacuse it take time to upload the datasets.
 And afterwards I faced problems in prediction of random values.But later I will solve all this problems and try to get the best score.

+ 2. AQSA HUSSAIN TAHIR:

+    Kaggel is a new platform for me.So at start I faced difficulty in using this platform but now I know that how to submit predictions.